Randy Arozarena Player Props: Rays vs. Diamondbacks

 Randy Arozarena At The Plate

-- Among the qualifying hitters, he ranks 16th in batting average, while his on-base percentage ranks fifth and he is 33rd in slugging.
+- Among the qualified hitters in baseball, his batting average ranks 19th, his on-base percentage ranks fifth, and he is 37th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.